UFISH-Team/U-Probe/docs/source/python_api.rst

 Now that you understand the Python API:

 1. Explore :doc:`examples` for real-world use cases
-2. Check :doc:`workflows` for common patterns
+2. Check :doc:`workflow` for common patterns
 3. Review the complete :doc:`api_reference`
 4. Learn about :doc:`troubleshooting` for common issues